ASTM D3078 Leaks in Flexible Packaging by Bubble Emission

 Summary of ASTM D3078 Bubble Emission Packaging Information

 ASTM D3078 covers gross leaks in flexible packaging containing a headspace gas.
 Test sensitivity is limited to 1×10-5 atm cm3/s or less.
 Small leaks may not be detected by this procedure.
-However, the size of the leak is dependent on the products contained, the nature of the packaging material, and test parameters selected.
+However, the size of the leak is dependent on the products contained, the nature of the packaging material, and the test parameters selected.

 The values stated in inch-pound units are to be regarded as standard.
 Additionally, the values given in parentheses are mathematical conversions to SI units that are provided for information only and not considered standard.